NigelThomas/cellcare/README.md

 * We can generate aggregates over any period required by unpivot, aggregate, re-pivot from Postgres.
 * We can also combine multiple cells the same way (eg adjacent cells)

+## SQLstream schema

+* created by cellcare.sql

+## Postgres schema

+* created by cellcare.psql
+* tested by pgtests.psql

+Includes a function "get_subscribers" which returns a list of subscribers for a given cell, over a range of minutes